Scaling limits of random outerplanar maps with independent link-weights: Introduction and main results

 This applies to unrestricted and bipartite outerplanar maps, as in these cases we have $\nu = \infty$. \end{theorem} Note that if the link-weights are bounded, then $\Di_{\text{FPP}}(\mathbf{M}_n^s)$ is bounded by a constant multiple of $n$ and hence the tail-bound may be simplified to

+The constant $\nu$ has a natural interpretation in terms of simply generated trees.
+Unless $\rho_\phi=0$ (which is equivalent to $\nu=0$), $\nu$ is the supremum of the means of all probability weight sequences equivalent to the sequence of coefficients of the series $\phi(z)$.
+See Section 4 and in particular Remark 4.3 of Janson's survey \cite{MR2908619} for details.

-Studying first-passage percolation on arbitrary planar maps We calculate the scaling constants for the graph-metric case (i.e. each edge receives weight $1$) for unrestricted and bipartite outerplanar maps, recovering Theorem~\ref{te:main} and obtaining: \begin{theorem} Let $\mathbf{M}_n^{\text{bip}}$ denote the uniformly at random drawn (simple and rooted) bipartite outerplanar map with $n$ vertices.
+We calculate the scaling constants for the graph-metric case (i.e. each edge receives weight $1$) for unrestricted and bipartite outerplanar maps, recovering Theorem~\ref{te:main} and obtaining: \begin{theorem} Let $\mathbf{M}_n^{\text{bip}}$ denote the uniformly at random drawn (simple and rooted) bipartite outerplanar map with $n$ vertices.
 Then, in the Gromov-Hausdorff sense,

 \end{theorem} The scaling limit of arbitrary (i.e. not necessarily outerplanar) bipartite planar maps was established by Abraham \cite{2013arXiv1312.5959A} and is given by the Brownian map rather than the CRT.
 The convergence towards the CRT implies that, under the assumptions of Theorem~\ref{te:main2}, we have for every fixed $r$